-Library Technician Job Description Assist librarians by helping readers in the use of library catalogs, databases, and indexes to locate books and other materials; and by answering questions that require only brief consultation of standard reference.
+Library Technician Example Assist librarians by helping readers in the use of library catalogs, databases, and indexes to locate books and other materials; and by answering questions that require only brief consultation of standard reference.
 Compile records; sort and shelve books or other media; remove or repair damaged books or other media; register patrons; and check materials in and out of the circulation process.
 Replace materials in shelving area (stacks) or files.
 Includes bookmobile drivers who assist with providing services in mobile libraries.

 - Design, customize, and maintain databases, web pages, and local area networks.

 - Train other staff, volunteers, or student assistants and schedule and supervise their work.

 - Organize and maintain periodicals and reference materials.

 These are the skills Library Technicians say are the most useful in their careers: